LindaMADU/ETL_Snowflake_DBT_pipeline/README.md

 ---

 > **Note:** All data in this project is synthetically generated using the Python Faker library.
 No real customer or claims data is used.
-This project is for portfolio and educational purposes only.